1980

 2014

-A Counseling and Outreach Program is established through the generous support of the Dan L. Duncan Family Foundation, providing a Trauma Counselor to assist victims of domestic abuse, and a Youth and Outreach Specialist to provide community awareness and prevention.
+A Counseling and Outreach Program is established through the generous support of an anonymous donor, providing a Trauma Counselor to assist victims of domestic abuse, and a Youth and Outreach Specialist to provide community awareness and prevention.

 Houston Endowment awards AVDA funding to create the Expanded Legal Services Program, providing an attorney, advocate and paralegal, with focus on providing services to victims who are the “working poor.”